-Two Beatles singles were released on this day by Capitol, an unusual move but one calculated to cash in on the public's insatiable hunger for Beatles products in 1964.
+Two Beatles singles were released in the USA on 20 July 1964 day by Capitol – an unusual move, but one calculated to cash in on the public’s insatiable appetite for Beatles products.

 Also on this day...